oracle/bots-node-sdk/CUSTOM_COMPONENT.md

 When using typescript, the custom component class should implement the `CustomComponent` interface which requires two methods to be present:
 - the `metadata` method that should return an object of type `CustomComponentMetadata`.
-- the `invoke` method that should accept two arguments, the context of type `CustomComponentContext` and a callback of type `InvocationCallback`.
+- the `invoke` method that should accept one argument, the context of type `CustomComponentContext`.

 ```typescript
 import {CustomComponent,  CustomComponentMetadata, CustomComponentContext, InvocationCallback }  from '@oracle/bots-node-sdk/lib';